cpske/ISP/authentication/index.md

 When you see "Login with Google" or "Login with Facebook" - those links use OAuth to verify identity and grant access to resources you own.

-The original OAuth was to enable a 3rd party app to access a protected resource on a server; for example: give some app access to your contacts on Gmail.
+The original OAuth was to enable a 3rd party app to access a **protected resource on a server**; for example: give some app access to your contacts on Gmail.

 A natural extension of this is to assert your identity.
 By granting the 3rd party app access to *anything*, you are proving your identity on the OAuth server (e.g. Google).
 Often, the 3rd party app requests access to your real name and login or e-mail on the OAuth server.